crhntr/ErrorQuiver/README.md

-# ErrorSlice
+# ErrorQuiver

-ErrorSlice is a lightweight package to make hadling multiple errors that need to be returned together easier.
+ErrorSlice is a lightweight package to make handling multiple errors that need to be returned together easier.

 Implements the error interface